Anne Heche, star with troubled life, dies of crash injuries

 In a memoir released the following year, “Call Me Crazy,” Heche talked about her lifelong battles.
 During a 2001 interview with TV journalist Barbara Walters, Heche recounted in painful detail alleged sexual abuse by her father, Donald Heche, who professed to be devoutly religious and died in 1983 from complications of AIDS.
 Heche described her suffering as so extreme she developed a separate personality and imagined herself descended from another planet.

 In the final days of his life, Heche said, she learned he was secretly gay and that she believed his inability to live honestly fueled his anger and hurtful behavior.
-Not longer her father died, her brother Nathan — one of her four siblings — was killed in a car crash.
+Not long after her father died, her brother Nathan — one of her four siblings — was killed in a car crash.

 “I’m not crazy.
 But it’s a crazy life.
 I was raised in a crazy family and it took 31 years to get the crazy out of me,” Heche told Walters.
 In an effort to escape the past, “I drank.
 I smoked.
 I did drugs.
 I had sex with people.
 I did anything I could to get the shame out of my life.”